RobMeades/ioc-server/README.md

 ```

 # LHLS
-Tomo at Openfresh, a live streaming service, has [modified HLS]( https://github.com/openfresh/hls.js) to add low-latency capability; the mod is described [here](https://medium.com/freshdevelopers/implementing-lhls-on-hls-js-4fc4558edff2). `ioc-server` does not use the `#EXT-X-FRESH-IS-COMING` tag, so it is questionable whether it is having any beneficial effect however, since this is going to be merged into [hls.js](https://github.com/video-dev/hls.js), I decided to use it in order to keep up with the game.
+Tomo at Openfresh, a live streaming service, has [modified HLS]( https://github.com/openfresh/hls.js) to add low-latency capability; the mod is described [here](https://medium.com/freshdevelopers/implementing-lhls-on-hls-js-4fc4558edff2). `ioc-server` does not use the `#EXT-X-FRESH-IS-COMING` tag, so I don't know if it is having any beneficial effect however, since this is going to be merged into [hls.js](https://github.com/video-dev/hls.js), I decided to use it in order to keep up with the game.

 # Credits
 This repo includes code imported from: